SchneePingu/swipy/README.md

 ## Why have I wrote swipy? ❤️
 `swipy` is NOT meant to do any harm to anyone or anything.
 It is NOT meant to support you on treating people superfically and finding hook-ups.
 Neither is it meant to harm the dating web app and the company behind it in any way.
-**It is meant for those who have a very hard time finding love, much like me, and could use a helping hand, such like me.** Hopefully `swipy` can be this for you.
+**It is meant for those who have a very tough time finding love, much like me, and could use a helping hand, such like me.** Hopefully `swipy` can be this for you.
 If but one finds a beloved person by means of it, all the effort and time it took me to create this was worth it.

+## Disclaimer ⚠️
+Please be aware that you are using `swipy` on your own risk!
+Keep in mind: where is code there is bugs, and where is money there is company interests.
+Maybe all of a sudden profiles are rated wrongly, because the code of the dating web app has changed.
+Maybe all of a sudden the dating web app blocks you, because you are swiping profiles at machine-like speed.
+Imagine what this would mean to you and weigh the risks.

+I AM NOT RESPONSIBLE FOR ANYTHING ANYONE DOES WITH THE SOURCE CODE OF `swipy`.

 ## Developer Zone 🧬